Karthik-Sethu-Raman/textpoacher-extention/README.md

-# TextPoacher — Highlight-to-Define Chrome Extension
+# TextPoacher: Highlight-to-Define Chrome Extension

 TextPoacher is a minimalist Chrome extension that lets you highlight any word on any webpage to instantly view its meaning in a sleek popup.
 Built with Manifest V3, JavaScript, and DictionaryAPI, it’s fast, safe, and completely offline-friendly once loaded.